Exploring New Automatic Street Light Circuits for Effective Urban Illumination, or "bringing light to darkness."

 How to Set up

-Keep the preset wiper at the ground level.
+Keep the wiper at ground level.

-Switch ON the power supply.
+Switch on the power supply.

 Seal the preset with quick-fix glue.

-Your circuit is all set now.
+Your circuit is ready now.

 Although the transistorised above is straightforward, its operation might not be very precise.
 This indicates that the ON/OFF switching of the relay may not take place precisely at the same times of dawn and dusk.